Data | Cost of preparing meals at home rose by 65% in five years, wages by just 28%-37%

 Charts appear incomplete?
 Click to remove AMP mode

-For instance, the cost of buying 125 grams of toor dal, which is required to make two thalis, increased from Rs.
-13.1 to Rs.
-21.1 in the past five years (Table 1).
-Similarly the cost of buying 100 grams of tomato increased from Rs.
-5.7 to Rs.
-17. In contrast, the price of 300 grams of potato decreased from ₹12 to ₹8.
+For instance, the cost of buying 125 grams of toor dal, which is required to make two thalis, increased from ₹13.1 to ₹21.1 in the past five years (Table 1).
+Similarly the cost of buying 100 grams of tomato increased from ₹5.7 to ₹17.
+In contrast, the price of 300 grams of potato decreased from ₹12 to ₹8.

 Table 2 | The table shows the cost of thali in ₹.